FranckCo/Stamina/doc/unsd.md

 * [ISIC_Rev_3_1_spanish_structure.zip](http://unstats.un.org/unsd/cr/registry/regdntransfer.asp?f=105) for the Spanish labels
 * French labels for ISIC Rev.3.1 do not seem to be available.

+For **CPC**, the following sources were used:

+* [CPCv21_database_english.zip](http://unstats.un.org/unsd/cr/registry/regdntransfer.asp?f=287), which contain the structure, English labels and notes for version 2.1
+* [CPCv2_database_english.zip](http://unstats.un.org/unsd/cr/registry/regdntransfer.asp?f=235), which contain the structure, English labels and notes for version 2
+* [CPCv2_spanish.zip](http://unstats.un.org/unsd/cr/registry/regdntransfer.asp?f=279), which gives the Spanish labels for version 2
+* Labels for other languages or Spanish labels for version 2.1 do not seem to be available

-Regarding **correspondence tables** (all files are CSV):
+Regarding **correspondence tables** (all files are zipped CSV):

 * Between ISIC versions 3.1 and 4: [ISIC31-ISIC4.zip](http://unstats.un.org/unsd/cr/registry/regdntransfer.asp?f=121)
 * Between CPC versions 2 and 2.1: [CPCv2_CPCv21.zip](http://unstats.un.org/unsd/cr/registry/regdntransfer.asp?f=291)
 * Between ISIC version 4 and CPC version 2.1: [ISIC4_CPCv21.zip](http://unstats.un.org/unsd/cr/registry/regdntransfer.asp?f=289)

-The following precisions are copied from the readme files available in the archives:
+The following precisions are copied from the "readme" files available in the archives:

 * The correspondence between CPC versions 2 and 2.1 does not yet include divisions 61 and 62 of the CPC.
 * The correspondence between ISIC Rev.4 and CPC Rev2.1 does not yet include divisions 45, 46 and 47 of ISIC.

 All files should be put in the main/resources/data folder and unzipped before running the programs.

+## Details on the outputs

+The following Turtle files are produced by the programs:

+* isic31.ttl, isic4.ttl, cpc2.ttl and cpc21.ttl correspond to the classification schemes for ISIC Rev.3.1, ISIC Rev.4, CPC Ver.2 and CPC Ver.2.1
+* isic31-isic4.ttl, isic4-cpc21.ttl and cpc2-cpc21.ttl contain the correspondence tables between ISIC Rev.3.1 and ISIC Rev.4, ISIC Rev.4 and CPC Ver.2.1, and CPC Ver.2 and CPC Ver.2.1